Why I call myself a fledgling. //

 Once upon a time, I used to call myself a stargazer— because I was a dreamer, because I aspired to, one day, seek the secrets of the stars.
 Many a time I found myself lost in thought— lost in the confusion of my own rambling thoughts, enthralled by the fantastic visions I saw in my mind’s eye, happily swathed in a cocoon of vivid dreams, incredible fancies, entire imaginary worlds that seemed to be bursting with life.

-But things change.
-Life happened.
+But the perpetual motion of the ferris wheel that is change wrought much disappointment on that tender heart; and the first taste on your tongue of the dust of dashed dreams is always the hardest to bear.
 And now, to call myself a dreamer only brings heaviness to my heart.
 For it reminds me of how I have never been able to bring myself to actually act on them, and how, when I finally work up the courage and the grit to try, it is never quite enough—and those provocative visions of dreams are reduced to nothing more than weak imitations, echoes of themselves, leaving you hungering for better.
 And so the shadowy spirits of disillusionment cast its evil spell over that first blush of intense passion for the first word that I’d fallen in love with.

-I realised that dreams are not the most important things in my life, and I can’t stress this enough.
+I realised that dreams are not the most important things in my life, and I can not stress this enough.
 Even if once this was true— it really isn’t anymore.

 It isn’t that I’ve renounced my dreams.
 But I’ve been growing.